 19. Give a hug.

-An easy way to unstress and change someone’s mood surprisingly quickly.
-Use when it is appropriate though.
+An easy way to relieve stress and change someone’s sad or bad mood surprisingly quickly.
+Use this one when it is appropriate though.

 20. Run an errand for them.